ceejbot/galls-law/webrebels.md

 ![fit](images/proxying_2_bright.png)

+^ go to next

 ---

 ![fit](images/proxying_2.png)

 ^ We called it the registry frontdoor, because all traffic goes through it.
+You'll notice that it's doing nothing right now.

 ---